1. Home

 Electron Configuration: [Ar]4s23d104p5

-Word Origin: Greek bromos: stench
+Word Origin: Greek bromos, which means "stench"

 Element Classification: Halogen